 Home-price growth weakens in China as wider curbs kick in

-[SHANGHAI] Home-price growth in China weakened for the first time since February after authorities widened curbs to tamp down on a market that was re-inflating.
+HOME-PRICE growth in China weakened for the first time since February after authorities widened curbs to tamp down a market that was re-inflating.

+Home sales for the month of June were relatively stable, gaining slightly faster by value but slower by area, separate data out on Monday showed.

+Investment in property development, an indicator of demand for everything from steel to home appliances, expanded at a faster 10.1 per cent in June versus 9.5 per cent in May.
 The moderation follows a solid upswing in the previous three months.
-Officials walk a tightrope when it comes to property in China, wanting to keep a lid on housing prices, yet at the same time keep the property market strong enough to support a slowing economy
+Officials walk a tightrope when it comes to property in China, wanting to keep a lid on housing prices, yet at the same time keep the property market strong enough to support a slowing economy.

 "A turning point may have emerged," said Ding Zuyu, co-president of property consultancy E-House.
 "Even though some cities appear red-hot, the overall market is still under pressure."